-The SFB, Budget Variation Group, Culture and Ethics Committee and STCG committees are executive committees and support SEB by making strategic decisions in line with the tone and direction set by SEB.
-The SEB undertook a self-effectiveness review in May 2015 looking at its performance over the financial year 2014-15, and is satisfied with the level and type of information it received during the period.
-The SEB provided strategic direction for the PSNI over the period.
+The SFB, Performance and Assurance Service Executive Team, Culture and Ethics Committee and STCG committees are executive committees and support SEB by making strategic decisions in line with the tone and direction set by SEB.

+SEB undertook a self-effectiveness review in May 2016 looking at its performance over the financial year 2015/16, and is satisfied with the level and type of information it received during the period.
+The SEB provided strategic direction for PSNI over the period.